James Jorden

-James Jorden, born 1954, is an American blogger, journalist and music critic.
+James Glenn Jorden (August 6, 1954 – October 2, 2023) was an American blogger, journalist and music critic who wrote about opera.
+He was known for founding and editing the zine Parterre Box.

+Background

+James Glenn Jorden was born on August 6, 1954, in Opelousas, Louisiana, and developed an interest in opera from an early age.
+He attended Louisiana State University.

+Career

-Jorden is the founding editor of the e-zine-cum-blog Parterre Box which covers the topic of opera from a queer perspective.
+Some time after graduating college, Jorden moved to New York and sought work in the theater, including acting, directing, and teaching.
+In 1993, he founded Parterre Box, a zine which covers the topic of opera from a queer perspective; in 1996, he began publishing it online.
 Jorden's work with parterre box also includes a podcast, Unnatural Acts of Opera.
 Parterre Box and Jorden have been featured in numerous media publications, including Opera News magazine, The Advocate, and The New York Times.
-He is a former web producer for Fox News.
+He also worked for a time as a web producer for Fox News.
 Until 2013, he was employed full-time as a legal secretary.

 After 10 years as a reviewer for Gay City News, Jorden became opera critic for the New York Post in March 2009, succeeding Clive Barnes.
-In the fall of 2014, Jorden left the Post to write about opera for The New York Observer, He also served as a commentator on the WQXR program Operavore.
+In the fall of 2014, Jorden left the Post to write about opera for The New York Observer.
+He also served as a commentator on the WQXR program Operavore.

+Death

+Jorden died at his home in Sunnyside, Queens, at the age of 69.